OfficeDev/O365-Windows-Start/README.md

 ## Overview ##

-The Office 365 Starter Project sample uses the Office 365 API Tools client libraries to illustrate basic operations against the Calendar and Contacts service endpoints in Office 365.
+The Office 365 Starter Project sample uses the Office 365 API Tools client libraries to illustrate basic operations against the Files, Calendar and Contacts service endpoints in Office 365.
 The sample also demonstrates how to authenticate against multiple Office 365 services in a single app experience, and retrieve user information from the Users and Groups service.
-We'll be adding examples of how to use Files and Email client APIs in updates to this project, so make sure to check back.
+We'll be adding examples of how to use more APIs such as Email when we update this project, so make sure to check back.
 Below are the operations that you can perform with this sample:

 Calendar